 In choosing a medical school, you have to consider the following factors:

 a.
-NMAT percentile cut-off: While some schools are more lenient when it comes to NMAT scores, well-known institutions reject applicants whose NMAT grades are below their cut-off scores.
+NMAT percentile cut-off: While some schools are more lenient regarding NMAT scores, well-known institutions reject applicants whose NMAT grades are below their cut-off scores.
 UP College of Medicine, for example, only accepts those with 90+ percentile rank/score in NMAT.
 UST and UERM, on the other hand, have cut-off scores of 85 and 75, respectively.

 b.
-The minimum number of units for specific college subjects: Especially if you didn’t take a pre-med course, you will most likely take extra credits in specific subjects as required by the medical school you’ll be applying for.
-For instance, the Pamantasan ng Lungsod ng Maynila (PLM), one of the best and cheapest medical schools in the country, requires all its applicants to have the minimum number of units in Mathematics, Social Sciences, Language and Communication, Humanities, and Sciences.
+The minimum number of units for specific college subjects: If you didn’t take a pre-med course, you would most likely take extra credits as required by the medical school you’ll be applying for.
+For instance, the Pamantasan ng Lungsod ng Maynila (PLM), one of the best and cheapest medical schools in the country, requires all its applicants to have the minimum number of units in Mathematics, Social Sciences, Language and Communication, Humanities, and Sciences3.

 c.
-Tuition fee: The bad news is that medical education in the Philippines is not free for all.
+Tuition fee: The bad news is that medical education in the Philippines is not free.
 Expect to shell out tens of thousands in tuition fees alone every semester.
-If you didn’t come from a wealthy family, you will face stiff competition to get accepted into one of the few highly competitive public medical schools.
+If you don’t come from a wealthy family, you will face stiff competition to get accepted into one of the few highly competitive public medical schools.

-Knowing that the cost of medical education hinders many from pursuing their dreams of becoming a doctor, the Commission on Higher Education (CHED) now offers Cash Grants to Medical Students Enrolled in State Universities and Colleges (CGMS-SUCs)3.
+Knowing that the cost of medical education hinders many from pursuing their dreams of becoming a doctor, the Commission on Higher Education (CHED) offers Cash Grants to Medical Students Enrolled in State Universities and Colleges (CGMS-SUCs)4.